 1. Install gateway software on a dedicated on-premises server or VM.

-2. Register gateway to Power BI tenant using organizational account.
+2. Register the gateway to the Power BI tenant using an organizational account.

 3. Configure sources and authentication within Power BI Service gateway management.